StarcraftUser/TestingMultimapsX86/README.md

 Both functions are in generic format.

-Enums cannot be used as key or value types.
-I've prevented the use of enums.
+~Enums cannot be used as key or value types.
+I've prevented the use of enums.~

-If you wish to use them, please convert them to int and use.
+~If you wish to use them, please convert them to int and use.~

+In previous versions, enums could not be used as a Key or Value, but they are now supported.

+If necessary, you may safely cast an enum to an int for use.

 If you use a class as a key value, memory leaks may occur.